Lewis Merrill: York County, South Carolina

 After various western assignments he was placed in command of a military district in York County, South Carolina with orders to break up the Ku Klux Klan.

-In February 1871 before Merrill arrived in South Carolina, local black preacher Elias Hill met with local Ku Klux Klan leaders to negotiate the safety of blacks in the community.
+In February 1871, before Merrill arrived in South Carolina, local black preacher Elias Hill met with local Ku Klux Klan leaders to negotiate the safety of blacks in the community.
 These negotiations were not successful, and around February 12, eight black men were killed by 500 to 700 whites in black gowns with masks, and was followed by nightly Klan raids for months.

 An important black leader in York County of that time was a former Union soldier and local militia leader named James Rainey, also known as Jim Williams.
 At that time, black militias like this were known as Union Leagues.
-On February 11, 1871, Jim Williams, along with June Moore (nephew of Elias Hill) and a group of blacks met with a group of whites led by J. Rufus Bratton at a crossroads near Clay Hill to seek to deescalate tensions.
-Williams suggested that he would be willing to relinquish his militia weapons and Black Union League leaders agreed to cease nighttime meetings.
-The truce was broken the next day when a race riot broke out involving 500 to 700 whites in neighboring Union County killing eight blacks.
-On March 6, 1871, Bratton led a group of about seventy white men who attacked a number of houses and hung Williams.
+On February 11, 1871, Jim Williams, along with June Moore (nephew of Elias Hill) and a group of blacks, met with a group of whites led by J. Rufus Bratton at a crossroads near Clay Hill to seek to deescalate tensions.
+Williams suggested that he would be willing to relinquish his militia weapons, and Black Union League leaders agreed to cease nighttime meetings.
+The truce was broken the next day when a race riot broke out involving 500 to 700 whites in neighboring Union County, killing eight blacks.
+On March 6, 1871, Bratton led a group of about seventy white men who attacked a number of houses and hanged Williams.

 Companies B, E, and K of George Armstrong Custer's Seventh U.S. Cavalry led by Merrill arrived in the area to try to quell the violence, Elias Hill stepped in to lead the league, now in disarray.
 In another raid shortly later, Hill's nephews, Solomon Hill and June Moore, were attacked and forced to renounce their Republican Party affiliation in the local paper, the Yorkville Enquirer.
 Elias Hill was also attacked on May 5, 1871.
-This was the first episode of Ku Klux Klan violence Merrill saw in York County first hand, and he was unable to immediately step in to protect the black citizens of York County.
+This was the first episode of Ku Klux Klan violence Merrill saw in York County firsthand, and he was unable to immediately step in to protect the black citizens of York County.
 Eight days after the attack on Hill, Merrill met with community leaders demanding change, although violence continued over the summer.
-Merrill's efforts eventually led to the dismantelling of much of the Klan in the county, although Bratton, who ran away to Canada for a number of years to escape prosecution, was never successfully prosecuted.
+Merrill's efforts eventually led to the dismantling of much of the Klan in the county, although Bratton, who ran away to Canada for a number of years to escape prosecution, was never successfully prosecuted.